 How to Prune Peppers Early in the Season

-Early season pepper plant pruning should not be done until the plant is at least a foot tall and can stop once fruit have set.
+Early season pepper plant pruning shouldn’t be done until the plant is at least a foot tall, and can be stopped once fruit have set.
 Most pepper plants have an overall Y shape and branches then create smaller and smaller Ys off of the main stems.
 By the time the plant is a foot tall, you will be able to see the strongest branches on the plant.
 Cut back any smaller branches, including any suckers.
-Suckers are branches growing from the crook where 2 other branches form a Y.
+Suckers are branches growing from the crook where two other branches form a Y.

 Be careful not to damage the main ‘Y’ of the plant, as this is the backbone of the plant.
 Damaging it will cause the plant to perform poorly.

 The main reason to prune peppers late in the season is speed up maturing the fruit that are sill on the plant.
 Pruning bell peppers late in the season does help to speed up the ripening process because it focuses the plant’s energy on the remaining fruit.